-Almería was founded because of the need for better defense system for regional Arab towns.
+Almería was founded because of the need for a better defense system for regional Arab towns.
 Abd-al-Rahman III founded the Citadel (Alcazaba), which gave this city its name: "the Watchtower" (Al-Mari'yah).

 In 2000, geologists found a cave in an abandoned silver mine close to Almería that was filled with huge gypsum crystals.
 The cavity (measuring 1,8 x 1,7 m) is the biggest geode ever found.
-Cave's entrance has been blocked by 5 tons of rocks, and is under police protection in order to prevent looters from entering.
-According to existing geological models, this unique cave was formed around 6 million years ago, when Mediterranean Sea evaporated and left layers of salt sediments.
+Cave's entrance has been blocked by 5 tons of rocks and is under police protection in order to prevent looters from entering.
+According to existing geological models, this unique cave was formed around 6 million years ago, when the Mediterranean Sea evaporated and left layers of salt sediments.
 The cave is not accessible to tourists.

 Port Almeria cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Almeria, Spain.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Almeria, Spain Andalusia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.